StartupFlow/kata/README.md

 # kata
-Contains kata definitions for our dojo and technical tests
+Contains kata definitions for our technical tests